 "Failure to see that crimes are linked -- linkage blindness -- is a thing that will allow the killer to strike again," she advises a colleague.
 Soon enough, he does.

 While the investigation is gearing up, we are also given glimpses of the killer, Paul Spector (Jamie Dornan), a grief counselor with a seemingly idyllic life -- pleasant wife, two cute young children -- but an exceedingly dark side.
 He doesn't just kill; he carefully studies and stalks his intended victims, collects mementos of them and arranges their bodies in poses.
-Each side in this law-versus-lawbreaker game is meticulous.

 The series, which was created by Allan Cubitt and renewed for a second season in Britain, shows admirable patience in telling its story.
 After one victim's sister discovers the body, we hear her entire panicked emergency call to the police.
 Paul's children aren't mere props; his daughter is given a story line involving night terrors.
 There is one side plot that hints at police corruption and another about a couple Paul is counseling.